 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
-Training is provided as required.
-Annual whole staff training is held in September and updates throughout the year through quizzes and staff meetings.
-Separate training is provided to all new staff on appointment as part of their induction.
-The DSLs will attend training at least every other year to enable them to fulfil their role.
+Whole School Training is provided annually using appropriate external bodies for example, The Hampshire Safeguarding Team.
+The DSL will attend training at least every other year to enable them to fulfil their role.
 Any update in national or local guidance will be shared with all staff in briefings and then captured in the next whole school training.
 This policy will be updated during the year to reflect any changes brought about by new guidance.